5sensprod/p13_bank_additionnal_backend/README.md

 npm run dev:server

 # Populate database with two users, tree accounts by user and transactions
-npm run populate-db
+npm run populate-db-extra
 ```

-Your server should now be running at http://locahost:3001 and you will now have two users in your MongoDB database!
+Your server should now be running at http://locahost:3001 and you will now have two users, tree accounts by user and transactions in your MongoDB database!

 ## Populated Database Data